shakfu/csound-externals/README.md

 This repo is for testing certain common and build-related improvements to my forks of two [csound](https://csound.com) externals for Max/MSP.
 Work is done on the individual fork-level with the aim of contributing changes to the parent projects and then common features are tested here:

 1. [csound_tilde](https://github.com/shakfu/csound_tilde), the official csound external, which was originally created by Matt Ingalls and maintained by Davis Pyon and Steven Yi.
-The changes to this external were, to some extent, inspired by Volker Boehm's release in his awesome [downloads]([Downloads](https://vboehm.net/downloads/)) page and also his efforts to modernize the code and convert it into a proper Max Package in his[fork](https://github.com/v7b1/csound_tilde).
+The changes to this external were, to some extent, inspired by Volker Boehm's release in his awesome ([Downloads](https://vboehm.net/downloads/)) page and also his efforts to modernize the code and convert it into a proper Max Package in his [fork](https://github.com/v7b1/csound_tilde).

 2. Iain Duncan's [csound6~](https://github.com/shakfu/csound_max) Max External, a minimal variant itself based on [csound_pd](https://github.com/csound/csound_pd) a pure-data csound external by Victor Lazarinni.
 Iinitial experiements to produce relocatable builds were tested in this external